shreybirmiwal/EthDenver/README.md

 **Why should I care?** <br/>
-The current state of ai crypto agents brings privacy and decentralization - but to do what?
+The current state of AI crypto agents brings privacy and decentralization - but to do what?
 Send tweets and buy memecoins?
-By bringing on-chain verified cameras, we can now create agents that do more useful things, like file insurnace claims or prove aliby in court (in a verifiable trustless way ofc).
-If agents that can tweet create $10m+ in value, imagine how much value agents that can actually do things will create
+By bringing on-chain verified cameras, we can now create agents that do more useful things, like file insurance claims or prove alibi in court (in a verifiable trustless way).
+If agents that can tweet create $10m+ in value, imagine how much value agents that can _actually_ do things will create.

 **What's the name mean lol** <br/>
-Unagi means "a state of total awareness" ([reference](https://www.youtube.com/watch?v=UPW3iSLPrPg)) as coined by Ross Geller in an Friends episode.
+Unagi means "a state of total awareness" ([reference](https://www.youtube.com/watch?v=UPW3iSLPrPg)) as coined by Ross Geller in a Friends episode.

 **Our Favorite Use Cases** <br/>
-- “Find me who stole my car and file an insurance claim with the footage”
+- “Find me who stole my car and file an insurance claim with the footage.”

 - “Book an Uber to the tennis courts, if they appear to be dry enough to play”